How to Use Apple Intelligence to Create Shortcuts on iPhone

 Share image to get ChatGPT to generate captions

-The ability to create and add Apple Intelligence shortcuts aren't available on all iPhones that support iOS 26.
-They can only be accessed on iPhones that support Apple Intelligence.
+The ability to create and add Apple Intelligence shortcuts isn't available on all iOS 27-eligible iPhones.
 These include iPhone 15 Pro or newer models.
-Older iPhones will not be able to use these new advanced action capabilities even after the iOS 26 update.
+Older iPhones will not be able to use these new advanced action capabilities even after the iOS 27 update

 If you are a pro Shortcuts user, then these additional Apple Intelligence features will help you create some nuanced and creative automations which were not possible before.
-This new iOS 26 integration makes things somewhat natural and personal.
-I have been personally using the Morning Summary and Summarise Mails shortcuts for every day, and I don't think I can ever stop using these.
+This new iOS 27 integration makes things much easier.
+I have been personally using the Morning Summary and Summarise Mails shortcuts every day, and I don't think I will be creating shortcuts manually ever again.

 Anshuman Jain profile picture